 The Great Awakening

-The new faiths had an egalitarian bent, with no respect for hierarchies like the Church of England, which they viewed as Catholic Lite.
-Their preference, at first anyway, was for informal tent revival gatherings, where swarms of people communed and shared born again experiences similar to the Puritans’ regeneration.
+The new faiths had a democratic or egalitarian bent, with no respect for hierarchies like the Church of England, which they viewed as Catholic Lite.
+Their preference, at first anyway, was for informal tent revival gatherings where swarms of people communed and shared born-again experiences similar to the Puritans’ regeneration.
 One camp meeting at Cane Ridge, Kentucky attracted tens of thousands of people -- a significant number given the sparse population of the frontier.
 The Methodists didn’t have any churches at first; their Circuit Riders rode around on horses and slept on the ground.
 Christianity had come a long way from the Vatican since Martin Luther first nailed 95 theses to the door of Wittenberg cathedral in 1520.

 One historian referred to this period in religious history as the democratization of American Christianity, implying that the increasingly democratic politics of the time paved the way for the growth of denominations.
 Still, it’s difficult to see which came first, the chicken or the egg, as far as democratic religion and democratic politics.
 Despite their different takes on reason and faith, Great Awakening Protestantism and Enlightenment politics reinforced each other as twin streams that fed into the American Revolution.
 Many Americans understood what Jefferson and Franklin meant when they suggested that the motto for the new country's Great Seal read: "Rebellion to Tyrants is Obedience to God."
 It never caught on as the official motto but, in 1801, the Cheshire Baptists inscribed it in their Mammoth Cheese.

 Optional Viewing: Art & Identity in the British North American Colonies (Metropolitan Museum of Art)

 Optional Reading: Lisa Gensel, "The Medical World of Benjamin Franklin" (Journal of the Royal Society of Medicine)